klassic/klassic/README.md

 val name = expression [;]
 ```

-A variable declared by `let` cannot change its value.
+A variable declared by `val` cannot change its value.
 If you want to change the value of
 the variable, use `mutable` instead:

 ```